Pensacola Car Accident Lawyer

 - Vehicle Damage - After the accident, the at-fault driver’s insurance company will call you regarding your property damage claim.
 Florida law holds the at-fault driver responsible for your personal injury and property damage claim.
 Your comprehensive and collision coverage may also cover your property damage, but you may have to pay a deductible.
 You should not sign a settlement release for a property damage or personal injury claim without consulting with a car accident lawyer in Pensacola.

 Should I Hire an Attorney After a Minor Car Accident?

-Even if you believe your accident was minor, it’s important to speak to an attorney.
+Even if you believe your accident was minor, it’s important to speak to our car accident attorney in Pensacola.
 Many people find that their injuries are much worse than they initially believed at the time the accident occurred.
 This is because some injuries can take days or weeks to show themselves completely.

 Additionally, as much as they may say they are, insurance companies are not on your side.
 They are looking out for what is best for their company first, not what is best for you.
 An experienced attorney from The Watson Firm, PLLC can fight to protect your rights and help you recover the compensation you deserve so you can cover all your medical expenses.
 Filing a car accident claim can be complicated.
 Our firm is here to help you.
 We offer free consultations, so you have nothing to lose by calling our firm today.

 What to Do After an Auto Accident in Pensacola